 This subpresheaf consists of all the restrictions of s, and nothing more.

-In general, for every morphism f∈Hom(V,U), we must include the pullback f∗s as a section of the minimal subpresheaf.
-To formalize this notion, consider the Hom-functor Hom(−,U), which may be interpreted as the presheaf of morphisms toU.
-By definition, the sections of this presheaf on V∈C are given by Hom(−,U)(V)=Hom(V,U), and the pullback by a morphism f∈Hom(V,W) is given by
+In general, for every f∈Hom(V,U), we must include the pullback f∗s as a section of the minimal subpresheaf.
+To formalize this notion, consider the functor Hom(−,U), which may be interpreted as the presheaf of morphisms toU.
+By definition, the sections of this presheaf over an object V∈C are given by Hom(−,U)(V)=Hom(V,U), and the pullback along a morphism f∈Hom(V,W) is given by

 f∗=defHom(−,U)(f):Hom(W,U)→Hom(V,U);f∗s=defs∘f.

 Proposition.
-The presheaf Hom(−,U) with distinguished section idU is the initial object of PSh∙(C,U).
+The presheaf Hom(−,U) with distinguished section idU is an initial object of PSh∙(C,U).

 Proof.
 Let F be a presheaf with a distinguished section s∈F(U).
 Then there exists a morphism ϕ:Hom(−,U)⇒F given by f↦f∗s=[F(f)](s).
 In other words, ϕ maps a section f∈Hom(V,U) to the pullback of the distinguished section s, which is a once again section over V (but in F).
 To check that this defines a morphism of presheaves, consider a morphism g:V→W in C. Then the diagram